-- The MMU recommends that PJM reduce the number of incremental auctions to a single incremental auction held three months prior to the start of the delivery year and reevaluate the triggers for holding conditional incremental auctions.
+- The MMU recommends changing the RPM solution method to explicitly incorporate the cost of make whole payments in the objective function.
 (Priority: Medium.
-First reported 2013.
-Modified Q1 2017.
-Status: Not adopted.) - The MMU recommends that PJM offer to sell back capacity in incremental auctions only at the BRA clearing price for the relevant delivery year.
-(Priority: Medium.
-First reported Q1, 2017.
-Status: Not adopted.) - The MMU recommends that the use of the 2.5 percent demand adjustment (Short Term Resource Procurement Target) be terminated immediately.
-The 2.5 percent should be added back to the overall market demand curve.
-(Priority: Medium.
-First reported 2013.
-Status: Adopted 2015.) - The MMU recommends changing the RPM solution method to explicitly incorporate the cost of make whole payments in the objective function.
-(Priority: Medium.
 First reported 2014.
 Status: Not adopted.) - The MMU recommends that PJM clear the capacity market based on nodal capacity resource locations and the characteristics of the transmission system consistent with the actual electrical facts of the grid.
 The current nested LDA structure used in the capacity market does not adequately represent all the capacity transfers that are feasible among LDAs.
 Absent a fully nodal capacity market clearing process, the MMU recommends that PJM use a nonnested model for all LDAs and specify a VRR curve for each LDA separately.
 Each LDA requirement should be met with the capacity resources located within the LDA and exchanges from neighboring LDAs up to the transmission limit.
 LDAs should price separate if that is the result of the LDA supply curves and the transmission constraints.
 (Priority: Medium.
-New recommendation.
+First reported Q3, 2017.
 Status: Not adopted.)